nodejs/ecmascript-modules/doc/api/esm.md

 ## Introduction

 ECMAScript modules are the official standard format to package JavaScript code for reuse.
-Modules are defined using a variety of [import][] and [export][] statements.
+Modules are defined using a variety of [`import`][] and [`export`][] statements.

-Node fully supports the format as it is currently specified, as well as provides limited compatibility with the existing module (CommonJS) format.
+Node.js fully supports ECMAScript modules as they are currently specified and provides limited interoperability between them and the existing module format, [CommonJS][].

 <!--name=esm-->